-Burj al Babas, a state-of-the art luxurious resort community in Turkey equipped with a world class aqua park, spa and a $200 million development price tag!
+Burj al Babas is a state-of-the-art luxury resort community in Turkey equipped with a world-class aqua park, spa, and a $200 million development price tag!

 The catch?
 The community was never fully completed and now sits abandoned with little hope of completion in its future.

 In the northwestern Turkish town of Mudurnu, a peculiar and ghostly sight awaits those who venture a few kilometers south.
 Burj Al Babas, once envisioned as a European-inspired haven in the heart of the Middle East, now stands as a testament to unrealized dreams and economic woes.

 Disney-Style Mini-Palaces: A Surreal Abandonment

 Imagine stumbling upon a town of hundreds of Disney-inspired mini-palaces, complete with turrets and over-the-top glamorous towers.
 Burj Al Babas was intended to be a luxurious urban development, boasting 732 French-inspired châteaus.

 However, economic challenges halted construction at 583 homes, leaving the landscape dotted with abandoned castles that were supposed to redefine opulence in the Middle East.

 Sarot Group, the ambitious project developer, envisioned a community where Mediterranean climate and European aesthetics converged nestled in a massive valley at the base of Turkey’s northwestern mountains.
 The allure was not just in the lavish European architecture but also in the promise of Gothic-style rooftop terraces overlooking the lush Turkish forest.